Srijancse-zz/Srijancse.github.io/_posts/2017-05-11-operational-transformation.markdown

 tags: technical javascript js code algorithm
 ---

-This is the second post about **Operational Transformation**, the real time collaborative editing algorithm.
+This is the second post related to **Operational Transformation**, the real time collaborative editing algorithm.
 The first post was [How Real-Time Collaborative Editors work?
 [Operational Transformation]](http://www.srijanagarwal.me/writing/collaborative-editing/).

-In this post, I would be digging deep into how clients wait for **acknowledgement** from server before sending more operations and compound operational transformation.
+In this post, I would be digging deep into the transformation function, how clients wait for **acknowledgement** from server before sending more operations and the compound operational transformation.

 ### Transformation function
 To recap, for handling concurrent operations, we use the **tranform** function that takes two operations that have been applied to the same document state (but on different clients) and computes a new operation that can be applied after the second operation and that preserves the first operation’s intended change.